-The governing board will approve this policy at each review, and hold the headteacher to account for its implementation.

-The governing body has appointed a senior governor, Mr Matt Bishop, (Chair of Governors) to monitor the effectiveness of this policy in conjunction with the full governing body.
+The governing board will approve this policy at each review, ensure it complies with the law and hold the headteacher to account for its implementation.
+The governing body has appointed senior governors, Mrs Debra Clough and Mr Richard Jones, to monitor the effectiveness of this policy in conjunction with the full governing body.
 This is always a different person from the DSL.